 Healthy brain function requires metal ions such as copper for energy production.
 If the brain does not have enough copper, brain damage occurs.
 Researchers have observed that feeding laboratory models a compound called cuprizone induces damage to the brain that is similar to MS. Most researchers believe that cuprizone binds strongly to copper, preventing it from reaching the brain.
 Unfortunately, definitive proof that cuprizone causes deficiency of copper in the brain is lacking, hindering research on the role copper may play in MS. One reason for this is that metal ions are “invisible” to many analytical techniques, making it difficult to directly prove that copper deficiency is occurring in regions of tissue damage.

 The results of the study are expected to reveal the specific location and cell types in the brain that exhibit copper deficiency.
-These discoveries will enable Dr. Hackett and his team to focus on particular pathways in the brain that may be influenced by copper in the context of MS.
+These discoveries will enable Associate Professor Hackett and his team to focus on particular pathways in the brain that may be influenced by copper in the context of MS.

 Professor Melinda Fitzgerald